ITU-BDSA23-GROUP19/Chirp/README.md

 ### Locally
 - Change directory to `Chirp/src/Chirp.Razor`.
 - Use `dotnet run`, this will start the application locally.
-- Open your browser and go to the following URL.
+- Open a browser and go to the following URL.
 http://localhost:5273/

 ### Remotely
-- Open your browser and go to the following URL.
+- Open a browser and go to the following URL.
 https://bdsagroup19chirprazor.azurewebsites.net/

 <br>